-NON-MARKOVIAN OUEUES AND OUEUEING NETWORKS
+NON-MARKOVIAN QUEUES AND QUEUEING NETWORKS

-M/G/1 queue - Pollaczek Khinchin formula - M/D/1 and M/EK/1 as special cases - Series queues -Open and closed Jackson networks.
+M/G/1 queue - Pollaczek Khinchin formula - M/D/1 and M/EK/1 as special cases - Series queues - Open and closed Jackson networks.

-- 1. M. Capinski and T. Zastawniak, Mathematics for Finance: An Introduction to Financial Engineering, Springer, 2005. - 2.
-S. Shreve, Stochastic Calculus for Finance, Vol. 1 and Vol. 2, Springer, 2004. - 3.
+1. M. Capinski and T. Zastawniak, Mathematics for Finance: An Introduction to Financial Engineering, Springer, 2005.

+- 2. S. Shreve, Stochastic Calculus for Finance, Vol. 1 and Vol. 2, Springer, 2004. - 3.
 G. R. Grimmett and D. R. Stirzaker, Probability and Random Processes, 3rd Edition, Oxford University Press, 2001. - 4.
 Taha, H.A., Operations Research, Pearson Education, Asia, 8th Edition, 2007.

-18GE0E1 ENTREPRENEURSHIP DEVELOPMENT I 3003
+18GE0E1 ENTREPRENEURSHIP DEVELOPMENT I

-Study of this subject provides an understanding of the scope of an entrepreneur, key areas of development, financial assistance by the institutions, methods of taxation and tax benefits, etc b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+• Study of this subject provides an understanding of the scope of an entrepreneur, key areas of development, financial assistance by the institutions, methods of taxation and tax benefits, etc

-c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-f.
-Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-g.
-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-h.
-Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-i.
-Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-j.
-Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-k.
-Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-1. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change.
+- b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - f.
+Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - g.
+Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
+Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - k.
+Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 1.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change.